Learning to lead in your community through nonprofit board service

-Upon the successful completion of the externship, the student will receive up to 3 credits graded as a Pass and reflected as such on their transcript.
-Students will register for 1 credit hour in the spring 2022 semester and 1-2 credits in the fall 2022 semester based on the needs for the nonprofit board.
+Upon the successful completion of the externship, the student will receive 2 credits of Board Service Externship credit, graded as a Pass and reflected as such on their transcript.
+Students will register for 1 credit hour in the fall semester and 1 credit in the spring.

 Each credit hour requires 42.5 hours of work.
-This work can be done by attending board meetings and committee meetings, meeting with the on-site supervisor, writing reflection journals or other assignments, and attending the initial training.
+This work is done by attending the Board Service Externship Program Course, work for that course, board meetings and committee meetings, meeting with the on-site supervisor, writing reflection journals and other assignments.

 - Increased understanding of how nonprofit organizations operate, including exposure to the work of boards of directors as governance institutions in nonprofit organizations and how that contrasts with the role in for-profit organizations;

 - Increased understanding of the roles and responsibilities of board members, and how they are different from the roles and responsibilities of a lawyer who advises the board in a professional legal capacity;